Functional Regression Models with Functional Response: A New Approach and a Comparative Study: Functional Linear Models

 where $\langle \mcal{X}^j,\beta_j \rangle(t):=\int_{\mcal{S}_j}\mcal{X}^j(s)\beta_j(s,t)ds$ with $\beta_j\in \mcal{F}_{\mcal{X}^j}\times\mcal{F}_\mcal{Y}$, $\alpha\in\mcal{F}_{\mcal{Y}}$ and $\epsilon\in\mcal{F}_\mcal{Y}$ is a zero mean process with covariance function $\cov{\epsilon(t^\prime)}{\epsilon(t)}=\Sigma_\epsilon(t^\prime,t)$.
 Without loss of generality, all covariates and the response can be centered and then $\alpha\equiv 0$.
 As in the multivariate case, $\alpha$ can be estimated for non-centered variates as $ \hat{\alpha}=\bar{\mcal{Y}}-\sum_{j=1}^J\langle \bar{\mcal{X}}^j,\hat{\beta}_j \rangle$.

 For the sake of simplicity, let us consider the linear model with just one covariate $\mcal{X}$ in the following.
 The key idea is to take advantage of the Hilbert structure for representing the response, the parameter $\beta$ and the covariate on an appropriate basis and approximate the Functional Regression problem by a Multivariate Linear Model (MLM) over the coefficients of the representation.
+See, for instance, chapter 16 of \cite{Ramsay2005}.
 This is a crucial step that helps to avoid some of the shortcomings that appear if we try to directly explain $\mcal{Y}(t)$ as a MLM over the values along the grid.
 Clearly, such MLM would be inefficient due to the collinearity among values in neighbor grid points, particularly, when the grid become denser.
-Indeed, the additional, and quite common in the literature, assumption that $\cov{\epsilon(t^\prime)}{\epsilon(t)}=0\; \forall t^\prime\neq t$, it is only plausible when the grid is sparse supposing that the dependence among consecutive points vanishes.
-This additional assumption implies that, in the limit, the $\epsilon$ process is discontinuous almost everywhere and so, does not belong to $\mcal{L}_2$.
-This assumption situates the functional regression model closer to the methods from Longitudinal Data Analysis literature than to FDA.
+Indeed, the additional, and quite common in the literature, assumption that $\cov{\epsilon(t^\prime)}{\epsilon(t)}=0\; \forall t^\prime\neq t$, { is only plausible} when the grid is sparse supposing that the dependence among consecutive points vanishes. { This additional assumption implies that, as the grid becomes denser ($\min |t^\prime-t|\rightarrow 0)$, the $\epsilon$ process is discontinuous almost everywhere and so, does not belong to $\mcal{L}_2$.} This assumption situates the functional regression model closer to the methods from Sparse Longitudinal Data Analysis literature than to FDA { \citep[see, for instance,][]{Yao2005}.}